|

 206. foreign

-not contained in or deriving from the essential nature of something
+not deriving from the essential nature of something

 Keyword mnemonics were first used to teach students studying a foreign language (Raugh and Atkinson 1975) and soon became popular for teaching vocabulary for any learner (Pressley, Levin, and Delaney 1983).